CTF-handbooks/map-maker-handbook/maker-handbook.md

 * To get started, grant yourself the "ctf_map_editor" by running `/grantme ctf_map_editor`.
 You can also use `/grantme all` to grant you "ctf_map_editor" and all the other privs that will be useful while making a map, such as fly, noclip, fast, etc...
 * You can hit Esc on your keyboard and click `Change Keys` to see your controls (such as how to fly, noclip, etc...).
 ### 5. Building the Map
-* It is your choice to build the borders first or the map first.
+* It is your choice to build the borders or map first.
 For this example, we will build the map first.

   > If you are using a singlenode mapgen, you can't move without noclip enabled.
 You'll need to replace the area you would like to build your map in with `air` using WorldEdit (a link to the WorldEdit handbook will be down below).
 * Find a place to build your map and start building it.
 You can add any structure you want.
 Many blocks have indestructible variants, which you can use for builds you don't want players to destroy.